Zffu/Mirage/README.md

 # Mirage
 Mirage is an operating system.
+I was really bored

 ## Building